 EC stands for ‘Electronically Commutated’, which means it is a fan with a Permanent Magnet Motor (PMM).
-EC motors are more efficient than AC motors because they use permanent magnets rather than inducing a secondary magnetic field in the rotor. ebm-papst has pioneered the development of EC motors and fans, which can be connected directly to an AC mains supply rather than a separate DC power supply, making them easy to retrofit as replacement for inefficient AC fans.
-EC fans with integrated commutation electronics offer a high efficiency across the entire speed range, optimum noise characteristics with minimum installation complexity and overall unmatched cost-effectiveness.
+EC motors are more efficient than AC motors because they use permanent magnets rather than inducing a secondary magnetic field in the rotor. ebm-papst has pioneered the development of EC motors and fans, which can be connected directly to an AC mains supply rather than a separate DC power supply, making them easy to retrofit as a replacement for inefficient AC fans.
+Watch the video to learn more.

-AC vs EC
+AC Technology vs EC Technology

 Alternating Current (AC) vs Electronically Commutated (EC) Technology

 EC motors consume on average about 30% less electricity than conventional AC motors.
 This figure will differ greatly depending on the project and application.
 For example, retrofitting the AC fan in Fan Coil Units to EC fans can garner up to 80% in energy savings.
 But what is an EC fan and what makes it more efficient?
 A conventional fan system is usually made up of several components (e.g. belts, pulleys, motors and etc).
 It is inefficient in moving air due to the inherent losses within each component.